jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?
 * Tell me about a creative way that you've used SSH?
 * You have deleted by error a running script, what could you do to restore it?
+Answer: Since the script is running, its contents is not removed from the file system, we can still restore it.
+Let's say we have a bash script named myscript.sh running.
+We can run "ps aux
+| grep myscript.sh".
+It will show a process with command line of "/bin/bash
+myscript.sh" and its pid is PID.
+The script will be opened by the process.
+Then we can search in /proc/PID/fd/ to find the file descriptor FD.
+Then we can do cat FD > /tmp/myscript.sh to restore the file.

 * What will happen on 19 January 2038?
   Answer: A signed integer was used to represent the number of seconds passed since 1 January 1970.
 The implementation will not be able to encode the time